Cretornis: Description

 Based on comparison with its relatives, the wingspan of C. hlavaci has by Averianov been estimated at 1.5 to 1.6 m.
 The humerus is 3 in in length.

 In 2015, Averianov indicated a single autapomorphy, unique derived trait: the distal part of the humerus has a diamond-shaped cross-section.

 Classification

 Cretornis was classified as a species in the genus Ornithocheirus in the nineteenth century.
 In 1997 Coralia-Maria Jianu suggested it belonged to the Pteranodontidae.
 In 2010, Averianov thought is it was a member of the Azhdarchidae.
 More detailed comparisons of the wing bones led Averianov to conclude in 2015 that they belonged to a non-azhdarchid azhdarchoid, probably a member of the group Neoazhdarchia with which it has many features in common.
 It is probably more advanced than the Thalassodromidae, and shares with Montanazhdarcho the trait that the distal part of the ulna has a joint surface that is placed more proximal than the tubercle.
 In 2018, paleontologist Nicholas Longrich and colleagues had recovered Cretornis within the family Nyctosauridae, in a more derived position than Alamodactylus and Volgadraco, this contradicts its position within the Azhdarchoidea.
 The cladogram of their analysis is shown below:

+However, subsequent phylogenetic analyses placed Cretornis as a pteranodontian outside Nyctosauridae.